-You may work in a group of up to two people in solving the problems for this assignment.
+You may work in a group of up to two people in solving the problems for this assignment, but you may only work with someone with whom you have not paired up before.
 The only "hand-in" will be electronic.
-Any clarifications and revisions to the assignment will be posted on the course Web page and/or on Piazza.
-If you have questions, please, post them to Piazza so that all students can see the question and the subsequent answer.
+Any clarifications and revisions to the assignment will be posted on the course Web page.